okansungur/drafts/README.md

 #### Template Pattern (Behavioral )

-Template Method are generally used in frameworks and lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.
+Template Method are generally used in frameworks and lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure. abstract class or interface and a class inheriting and overriding like DPI

 ```
 //******** MyConnection *********